ruby-concurrency/concurrent-ruby/docs-source/actor/main.md

 Actors are running on shared thread poll which allows user to create many actors cheaply.
 Downside is that these actors cannot be directly used to do IO or other blocking operations.
-Blocking operations could starve the `default_task_pool`.
+Blocking operations could starve the `global_fast_executor`.
 However there are two options:

-- Create an regular actor which will schedule blocking operations in `global_operation_pool` (which is intended for blocking operations) sending results back to self in messages.
+- Create an regular actor which will schedule blocking operations in `global_io_executor` (which is intended for blocking operations) sending results back to self in messages.
-- Create an actor using `global_operation_pool` instead of `global_task_pool`, e.g.
+- Create an actor using `global_io_executor` instead of `global_fast_executor`, e.g.
-  `AnIOActor.spawn name: :blocking, executor: Concurrent.configuration.global_operation_pool`.
+  `AnIOActor.spawn name: :blocking, executor: Concurrent.global_io_executor`.

 ### Example